Colorado Guide to Mechanic’s Liens

 By: Griffiths Law

 Depending on the part which you play, either as a contractor, or as an owner, the mechanic’s lien law can be your friend or enemy.
-It gives the contractor important and powerful remedies to enforce payment against a recalcitrant owner for the work done by the contractor to the owner’s property, while at the same time ensuring that the contractor cannot enforce these remedies to the detriment of the owner without complying with the stringent rules of the law.
-The law definitely works to the advantage of the contractor, but the owner is given some protections under the law, albeit not as many or as powerful as the contractor enjoys.
+It gives the contractor powerful remedies to enforce payment against a recalcitrant owner for the work performed by the contractor to the owner’s property, while ensuring the contractor cannot enforce these remedies to the detriment of the owner without complying with the stringent rules of the law.
+The law definitely works to the advantage of the contractor, but it gives the owner some protections under the law, albeit not as many or as powerful as the contractor enjoys.

-What is a lien and what is its effect on my property?
+What is a mechanic's lien and what is its effect on my property?

 A lien is a right which another person may have on your property.
 This lien right can be granted to the lienholder through a voluntary agreement, or it can arise by operation of law.
 The most common example of a lien right arising through a voluntary agreement is a mortgage or deed of trust (also referred to as a voluntary or consensual lien).
 In this example, the lender will require security for the loan which you need to purchase your property.
 As the property owner, you agree that the lender will have a lien over your property.
 In the event that you default, then the lender has the legal right to foreclose and sell your property to recover the amount which you owe.
 This agreement is recorded against your property with the clerk and recorder for the county in which your property is situated.
 Many lien rights can arise by operation of law (also referred to as involuntary or non-consensual liens).
 Common examples include a judgment lien (where a creditor obtains a judgment against you for an unpaid debt, credit card debts being amongst the most common), homeowner association assessment liens (for non-payment of any assessments due to the homeowners association), Internal Revenue Service liens (for unpaid federal taxes).
 All of these liens will be recorded against your property with the clerk and recorder for the county in which your property is situated.
 A mechanic’s lien falls into the second category – more about this later.